Semaglutide (Ozempic/Wegovy) Research Overview

 Regulatory Status in Australia

-In Australia, semaglutide-containing products are classified as Schedule 4 (Prescription Only) compounds:
+In Australia, semaglutide-containing products are classified as Schedule 4 (Prescription Only) by the Therapeutic Goods Administration (TGA):

-• Ozempic (semaglutide injection) is approved by the Therapeutic Goods Administration (TGA) for glycaemic control in adults with type 2 diabetes.
-It is listed on the Pharmaceutical Benefits Scheme (PBS) for eligible patients with type 2 diabetes.
+• Ozempic (semaglutide injection) is TGA-approved for glycaemic control in adults with type 2 diabetes and is listed on the Pharmaceutical Benefits Scheme (PBS) for eligible patients.

 • Wegovy (semaglutide 2.4 mg injection) was approved by the TGA for chronic weight management and has been listed on the PBS under specific criteria for adults with obesity.